Transparency International Kenya (TI-Kenya) is a national civil society organization that works towards a transparent and corruption-free society.

 Choose one challenge:

-- Challenge 1: Identify gaps and design innovative features for the Campaign Finance Watch Tool.
+- Challenge 1: Design and develop an innovative platform for the Campaign Finance Wach Tool

 - Challenge 2: Create enhanced data visualizations using real political finance data.